-After a decade of combat from Operation Iraqi Freedom and Operation Enduring Freedom, the U.S. Army launched Future Vertical Lift (FVL) program to replace its ageing rotorcraft fleet including UH-60 Black Hawk used by the Army, Navy, Air Force and Coast Guard, CH-47 Chinook and the AH-64 Apache used by the Army.
+The U.S. Army needs a faster, more survivable, longer range helicopter that meets its performance, cost, and schedule objectives while providing unmatched operational effectiveness on the highly contested battlefield of the future.
+U.S. Army launched Future Vertical Lift (FVL) program to replace its ageing rotorcraft fleet including UH-60 Black Hawk used by the Army, Navy, Air Force and Coast Guard, CH-47 Chinook and the AH-64 Apache used by the Army, in a decade of combat from Operation Iraqi Freedom and Operation Enduring Freedom.

 Future Vertical Lift (FVL) program